There are a few types of cancer that can affect your eye, but cancer of the eye is very uncommon.

 Symptoms of eye cancer vary depending on the type of cancer you have and where it’s located.

-If you have an intraocular cancer, such as ocular melanoma, you might not have any symptoms.
-This type of cancer is sometimes detected in a routine eye examination.
+If you have a cancer within the eyeball, such as ocular melanoma, you might not have any symptoms.
+This type of cancer is sometimes found in a routine eye examination.

 If you do have symptoms of eye cancer, they may include: